dvesti/annielyu.com/content/post/viscover_shiny/index.md

 <iframe src="https://player.vimeo.com/video/332764810" width="640" height="347" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 The USDA-NRCS in a collaboration with CSSM released the 2015 Natural Resource Inventory (NRI) estimates in 2018.
 It is in the summer of 2018 that I developed another Shiny tool **iNtr** for CSSM.
 The motivation is to improve the efficiency of the NRI table review given the in-house methodology is too labor-intensive and puts too much cognitive load on the reviewers.
 The video demo shows an adapted version of the actual tool being used by NRI due to confidentiality of the true NRI data.
 But the two tools works in the same way in that they allow reviewers to quickly transit from one comparison to another and use color hues to highlight important table cells.
-As the old saying goes, difficult the first time, easy the second[^5]. :dart: My collaboration with the CSSM data analysts and the IT team this time was more and more efficient.
+As the old saying goes, difficult the first time, easy the second[^5]. :dart: My collaboration with the CSSM data analysts and the IT team was more and more efficient.
 With a history of nearly 40 years, the NRI database is nicely maintained.
 Therefore, little data cleaning needs to be done.
 I did take me a while to design a different data structure such that a "template" plot function could be used for any selected table.
 It turns out the NRI data analysts are quite satisfied with **iNtr**.
 Steve said **iNtr** is one of the biggest innovations of the 2015 NRI!
 And now **iNtr** is being used to help the table review of the 2017 NRI which is expected to be released in 2020.

-## Some useful online resources <a name="resource"></a>
+## Some Shiny tips <a name="resource"></a>

 Okay, so far I have finished my personal stories with R Shiny.
+For suggestions, I often check the Shiny Gallery to see what features are useful and learn from the source code.
 The following are some great resources for learning and working with R Shiny based on my own experience.

 - [Toturials by RStudio](https://shiny.rstudio.com/tutorial/)